C1.2 Create and translate repeating and growing patterns using various representations, including tables of values and graphs.

 • What change do you notice from one term to the next?

-• What does not change from one term to another (the constant)?
+• What remains the same from one term to another (the constant)?

 • Are your cubes added the same way from one term to the next?